Tanegashima (gun): Sengoku period

 In 1563 the Amago clan of Izumo Province won a victory over the Kikkawa clan with 33 of their adversaries wounded by tanegashima.
 In 1567, Takeda Shingen announced that, "Hereafter, the guns will be the most important arms, therefore decrease the number of spears per unit, and have your most capable men carry guns".
 Oda Nobunaga used tanegashima in the Battle of Anegawa (1570), and again against the powerful Takeda clan in the Battle of Nagashino (1575), 3,000 gunners helped win the battle, firing by volleys of a thousand at a time.
 They were concealed across a river and used breastworks to effectively stop enemy infantry and cavalry charges while being protected.
 The defeat of the powerful Takeda clan brought about permanent changes in battle tactics.
+In the Battle of Numajiri (1584), Satake Yoshishige won against Hojo clan, due in part to the use of over 8600 matchlock rifles by their troops.
+The soldiers led by Date Masamune were 70% armed with guns.

 Japan became so enthusiastic about the new weapons that it possibly overtook every European country in absolute numbers produced.
 Japan also used the guns in the Japanese invasion of Korea in 1592, in which about a quarter of the invasion force of 160,000 were gunners.
 They were extremely successful at first and managed to capture Seoul just 18 days after their landing at Busan.